 - Don't be over ambitious – trying to work out for an hour every day is a surefire way to overtire and get bored fast.

 - Try short intervals every second day or so, and build up slowly.

-- Mix it up – include other elements in your exercise regimen, such as walking or cycling outdoors or taking a yoga class.
+- Mix it up – include other elements in your exercise regimen, such as swimming, walking or cycling outdoors or taking a yoga class.

 - If you're trying to lose weight, you'll need a good diet plan too.

 Stock images: Getty, unless otherwise stated.